michaelegbo/BankingSavingApp/README.md

+#Angular-SavingsApp

-# Create Windows 8 Metro-like tiles with Bootstrap and AngularJS
+#Create Windows 8 Metro-like Savings APP tiles with Bootstrap and AngularJS

-Here is a simple AngularJS directive which, will allow you to create tiles together with Bootstrap.
+  Here is a simple AngularJS directive which, will allow you to create tiles together with Bootstrap

-read more on my blog: http://peter.grman.at/create-windows-8-metro-like-tiles-with-bootstrap-and-angularjs/
+# By Michael Egbo

+#Features

+#View Funds for savings

+#Buy more funds

+#See 30 days performance